Canadian: Harvey-Pinard does better than McDavid

 Matheson’s Power

 For his part, Kovacevic teased Belzile by wondering if he hadn’t cheated a little, having started before the red line.
-But according to the rules displayed on the bulletin board, he could do so.
+But according to the rules displayed on the bulletin board, he might do so.

 Justin Barron and Johnathan Kovacevic looked like they were having a lot of fun.